gradle/native-samples/README.md

 BUILD SUCCESSFUL in 1s

 > find build/lib/main/debug
-build/lib/main/debug/libmath.dylib
+build/lib/main/debug/libList.dylib
 ```

 To run the unit tests for the library:

 ```
-> cd swift/simple-library
 > ./gradlew test
+> open build/reports/tests/xcTest/index.html
 ```

-## Application (application)
+## Simple application (application)

-This build shows how a Swift/C++ application can be built with Gradle.
+This build shows how a Swift or C++ application can be built with Gradle.
 The application has no dependencies.

 ### C++